ucsb-cs56/ucsb-cs56.github.io/_tutorials/rational.md

 1. immutable objects (throughout, but discussed in ex04)
 1. static methods (class level) (ex05)
 1. exceptions (IllegalArgumentException) (ex07)
-1. proper way to override equals and hashcode (ex09 and beyond)
+1. proper way to override equals and hashcode (ex09)
-1. equals vs. == (ex09 and beyond)
+1. equals vs. == (ex09)
-1. comparable interface (ex09 and beyond)
+1. comparable interface (ex10 and beyond)
-1. creating an arraylist of rationals (ex09 and beyond)
+1. creating an arraylist of rationals (ex10 and beyond)
-1. sorting an arraylist of rationals (ex09 and beyond)
+1. sorting an arraylist of rationals (ex10 and beyond)

 Java Language Toolset Skills